• Skip to primary navigation

 Right off the bat, it’s easy to search for a domain with Name.com’s interface.
 And while the search results aren’t the easiest to decipher (more on that later), what’s really enticing about this domain registrar is its bulk search.

 Name.com has a built-in bulk search functionality that allows you to search and register for many domains all at once.
-You can filter by specific TLD or TLD category, meaning you don’t have to endlessly scroll or type in the all the specific TLDs you want.
+You can filter by specific TLD or TLD category, meaning you don’t have to endlessly scroll or type in all the specific TLDs you want.
 Just add the root domains/keywords to the search bar and filter them to only see results that make sense for your business.

 TLD Selection